Boards address location:

 Phoenix AZ 85007

 To all individuals who are submitting an application online, you must have all of the required documents ready to upload.
 If you are timeout from the link, do not go back to the payment portal and pay twice.
 Call the office at the number above for further instructions.
+Current time frame is 5 to 8 weeks to process once submitted online.

 Also once you get confirmation of payment, an application link is at the bottom of your confirmation page-you can also check your spam folder in the email you provided to see if you received the application link.

+As of January 4, 2021, all individual and salon license are required to renew online.
 If you are not sure if you are renewing a salon or individual license please call the office for clarification do not submit any type of applications.
 If you need to renew your individual/salon license please go to the link below do not mail in, the office will be returning any mailed received and instruct you to please renew online.

 Individual & Establishment Renewals